Emergency Ambulance Authority

 The Ambulance Authority Board of Directors consists of people with a wide knowledge of finance, business management, and emergency services.
 Their primary concern is the expeditious and effective delivery of Emergency Medical Services (EMS) to the citizens of Hardy County.

-The Hardy County Emergency Ambulance Authority meets the 2nd and 4th Wednesday of each month at 7pm.
-The meetings are open to the public and are currently held at the Hardy County HazMat Building on Emergency Lane in Moorefield WV.
-You may contact Alex Santana, 304.820.6648, three business days prior to the meeting to be placed on the agenda.
+Please contact the Hardy County Emergency Ambulance Authority for a meeting schedule.
+You may contact the President, Paul Lewis, by calling Office of Emergency Management at 304.530.0291.
+The meetings are open to the public and you must contact the President three days prior to the meeting to be placed on the agenda.

-The Hardy County Emergency Ambulance Authority currently owns 2 Ambulances and a Chase Unit.
+The Hardy County Emergency Ambulance Authority currently owns 2 Ambulances and two Chase Unit.
 One ambulance was fully funded and one partially with grant funds from the Rural HealthCare Authority.
-The Ambulances and Chase unit are currently in operation and providing EMS in Hardy County West Virginia.
+The Ambulances and Chase units are currently in operation and providing EMS in Hardy County West Virginia.
 The Ambulance Authority currently leases a Rescue Squad Building in Baker West Virginia.